How to talk to children when the news is scary.

 by First News Editor in Chief Nicky Cox MBE

-3. First News covers good and bad news in the paper and on our daily online news channel, First News Live!
+3. First News covers good and bad news in the paper and in the daily news stories on the First News app.
 Use our content, made especially for children, as a platform to talk to children about the news.
 It is always created to explain what has happened but to offer reassurance, too.

 4. Remind them that there is much more good news than bad news happening.
-And that there are many more good people than bad people.
+And that there are many more good people than bad people in the world.